winhtaikaung/winhtaikaung.github.io/_posts/2025-08-12-from-saga-to-cloud-chaos-and-continuous-delivery.md

 mermaid: true

 ---
-## From Docker to the Cloud: A Group Project Saga of Code, Chaos, and Continuous Delivery

 Every so often in a developer's journey, a project comes along that’s more than just a list of requirements; it's a gauntlet.
 For my team, that was deploying a bookstore application.
 The mission seemed simple: take a Node.js app from a local machine to the cloud.
 But this five-phase odyssey would test our technical skills, our patience, and our ability to collaborate under pressure.
 It was a story of code, cloud, and a little bit of chaos.

 ### Chapter 1: The Blueprint and the First Hurdle